Chimichurri Garlic Bread

 • Make the Scallion Chimichurri sauce: Place the scallions, parsley, oregano, ½ cup olive oil, vinegar, salt, and pepper in a food processor and blend until fairly smooth (or as smooth as you like it) and well combined.

 • Cut the baguette into 1/2-inch or so slices, but don’t cut all the way through the bread; the goal is for the slices to remain attached at the bottom.
-(See above or the video for details about using chopsticks along the sides of the bread to prevent slicing all the way down.)
+(See the video for details about using chopsticks along the sides of the bread to prevent slicing all the way down.)

 • Use a brush to smear the chimichurri sauce in between the slices, making sure to brush some of the sauce on both sides of each slice.
 Place the baguette on a large piece of foil, and pull the foil up around the sides of the bread, but not over the top — you want the top to be able to brown.